riccardoklinger/TollCalculator/README.md

-# OrsDemo
+# Toll Calculator Widget for ArcGIS Enterprise
-An openroute service widget for arcgis enterprise
+An toll calculation widget for arcgis enterprise written in ArcGIS JS API 3.x
 ## What is it doing
-Ors Demo works as a demonstration on how to use OpenrouteServive routing in ArcGIS Enterprise (Portal) as a custom widget.
+Uses your input (weight, axles, etc) and creates a route for your desired trip (search by address).
+It also provides information about the approx. costs of this trip in terms of the toll which needs to be paid.